lheintzmann1/dioxus-leaflet/README.md

 ---

-**Note**: This library requires an internet connection to load Leaflet CSS and JavaScript from CDN.
+**Note**: This crate requires an internet connection to load Leaflet CSS and JavaScript from CDN.
 If you need offline support, consider hosting the Leaflet files locally and modifying the component accordingly.